Juude/awesome-android-performance/README.md

 # awesome-android-performance
- This is a  list of awesome Android tutorials videos and tools for performance optimization
+ This is a  list of awesome Android tutorials, videos and tools for performance optimization

 ---
 ##View